Deep Neural Networks Guided Ensemble Learning for Point Estimation: Abstract

 \section{Abstract}

-As one of the most important estimators in classical statistics, the uniformly minimum variance unbiased estimator (UMVUE) has been adopted for point estimation in many statistical studies, especially for small sample problems.
-Moving beyond typical settings in the exponential distribution family, it is usually challenging to prove the existence and further construct such UMVUE in finite samples.
-For example in the ongoing Adaptive COVID-19 Treatment Trial (ACTT), it is hard to characterize the complete sufficient statistics of the underlying treatment effect due to pre-planned modifications to design aspects based on accumulated unblinded data.
-As an alternative solution, we propose a Deep Neural Networks (DNN) guided ensemble learning framework to construct an improved estimator from existing ones.
-We show that our estimator is consistent and asymptotically reaches the minimal variance within the class of linearly combined estimators.
-Simulation studies are further performed to demonstrate that our proposed estimator has considerable finite-sample efficiency gain.
-In the ACTT on COVID-19 as an important application, our method essentially contributes to a more ethical and efficient adaptive clinical trial with fewer patients enrolled.
+In modern statistics, interests shift from pursuing the uniformly minimum variance unbiased estimator to reducing mean squared error (MSE) or residual squared error.
+Shrinkage-based estimation and regression methods offer better prediction accuracy and improved interpretation.
+However, the characterization of such optimal statistics in terms of minimizing MSE remains open and challenging in many problems, for example, estimating the treatment effect in adaptive clinical trials with pre-planned modifications to design aspects based on accumulated data.
+From an alternative perspective, we propose a deep neural network based automatic method to construct an improved estimator from existing ones.
+Theoretical properties are studied to provide guidance on applicability of our estimator to seek potential improvement.
+Simulation studies demonstrate that the proposed method has considerable finite-sample efficiency gain compared to several common estimators.
+In the Adaptive COVID-19 Treatment Trial (ACTT) as a motivating example, our ensemble estimator essentially contributes to a more ethical and efficient adaptive clinical trial with fewer patients enrolled.
+The proposed framework can be generally applied to various statistical problems, and can serve as a reference measure to guide statistical research.